Zoo of Correlation Inequalities in Holography and Beyond: Introduction

 In this work, we extend the program of the duality between entanglement and geometry to more general correlations, following~\cite{Mori:2025gqe}.
-In particular, we focus on classical and quantum correlations such as quantum discord and investigate their behavior in both holographic and non-holographic systems.\\
+In particular, we focus on classical and quantum correlations such as quantum discord \cite{PhysRevLett.88.017901} and investigate their behavior in both holographic and non-holographic systems.\\

-Although entanglement is often identified with quantum correlation, it is only one aspect of quantumness.
-In fact, quantum correlations can exist even in separable states.
-For instance, the two-qubit state
+Although entanglement is often identified with quantum correlations, it is only one aspect of ``quantumness''.
+In fact, quantum correlations can exist even in separable states: for instance, the two-qubit state